kubeflow/blog/_posts/2020-08-01-data-science-meets-devops.md

 #### The Control Loop

 Finally, we needed to build a control loop that would periodically invoke our lambdas and launch our Tekton pipelines as needed.
 We used kubebuilder to create a [simple custom controller](https://github.com/kubeflow/code-intelligence/tree/master/Label_Microservice/go).
 Our controller’s reconcile loop will call our lambda to determines whether a sync is needed and if so with what parameters.
 If a sync is needed the controller fires off a Tekton pipeline to perform the actual update.
-An example of our custom resource is illustrated below
+An example of our [custom resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) is illustrated below:

 ```yaml